h5bp/html5boilerplate.com/README.md

 ## Deploy

+It's being hosted on Paul's dreamhost VPS (even tho our branch is gh-pages).
+It has a cloudflare frontend, as well.

 This step is done automatically: the server will [periodically pull](https://github.com/h5bp/html5boilerplate.com/wiki) from the `gh-pages` branch, branch that will be updated by Travis CI every time a